rameshraman86/travel-buddy/README.md

 - Google Places API
 - OpenAI API

-## Project Setup Instructions
+## Project Setup

 ### Prerequisites:
-- Ensure you have Node.js and npm (Node Package Manager) installed on your system.
+- Ensure you have Node.js, npm, and PostgreSQL installed on your system.

 ### Setup Instructions:

 1. **Clone the Repository:**
-   - Start by cloning the project repository from GitHub.
-You can do this by running the following command in your terminal:
+   - Clone the project repository from GitHub:

      ```bash
      git clone <repository_url>
      ```

-   Replace `<repository_url>` with the actual URL of your GitHub repository.

-2. **Navigate to the Frontend:**
+2. **Frontend Setup:**
-   - In your terminal, navigate to the "frontend" directory of the project using the `cd` command:
+   - Navigate to the "frontend" directory:

      ```bash
      cd frontend
      ```

-3. **Frontend Dependencies:**
-   - Inside the "frontend" directory, set npm to handle legacy peer dependencies by running:
+   - Set npm to handle legacy peer dependencies:

      ```bash
      npm config set legacy-peer-deps true
      ```

-   - Install the required frontend dependencies:
+   - Install frontend dependencies and start the development server:

      ```bash
      npm install
-     ```

-   - Start the development server:

-     ```bash
      npm run dev
      ```

-   This will launch your frontend application.
-Open your web browser and go to `http://localhost:5173` to view it.

-4. **Navigate to the Backend:**
+   Access your frontend application at `http://localhost:5173` in your web browser.

+3. **Backend Setup:**
-   - Open a new terminal window/tab, if you haven't already.
+   - In a new terminal window/tab, navigate to the "backend" directory:
-   - Navigate to the "backend" directory of the project using the `cd` command:

      ```bash
      cd ../backend
      ```

-   Note: If your project structure is different, adjust the path accordingly.

-5. **Backend Dependencies:**
-   - Install the required backend dependencies:
+   - Install backend dependencies and set up the database schema:

      ```bash
      npm install
+     npm run db:reset
      ```

-6. **Start the Backend Server:**
+   - Start the backend server:

      ```bash
      npm run local
      ```

-   Your backend server should now be up and running.
-You can access it at `http://localhost:8080`.
+   Access your backend server at `http://localhost:8080`.

-By following these steps, you will have successfully set up and launched both the frontend and backend of your GitHub project.
-Make sure to replace `<repository_url>` with the actual URL of your GitHub repository to ensure users can access your project's code.
+By following these steps, you'll have successfully set up and launched both the frontend and backend of your GitHub project.
+Be sure to replace `<repository_url>` with your GitHub repository's actual URL.